learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-part-1-nyc01-seng-ft-100520/README.md

 displaying content from an `Array` of `Array`s.

 We're going to give you a bit of "reference code."
-Reference code is code that's a little generic and probably doesn't solve any _real_ problem, but which is kept intentionally ***very simple*** so that you can see how it might be adapted to your particular need.
+Reference code is code that's a little generic.
+It probably doesn't solve any _real_ problem, but which is kept intentionally ***very simple*** so that you can see how it might be adapted to your particular need.
 Some people call these "reference implementations."

 ## Display the Cells in an `Array` of `Array`s

-It's not often we say this, but this following bit of code is worth memorizing.
+It's not often we say this, but this next bit of code is worth memorizing.
-If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary, and speak with native speakers as much as possible.
+If you want to learn to speak any human language, it's a good idea to learn the grammar, grow your vocabulary and talk with native speakers as much as possible.

 **But**